smileart/simple_encryptor/README.md

 > Simple, url-safe, opinionated string encryption

-What if you need just an encrypted string in an URL-safe format?
-All these hard decisions and cryptography terminology, dubious snippets from StackOverflow, comprehensive all-in-one gems with hundreds algorithms and use-cases can be quite confusing and give unnecessary overhead.
+What if you need just an encrypted string in a URL-safe format?
+All these hard decisions and cryptography terminology, dubious snippets from StackOverflow, comprehensive all-in-one gems with hundreds of algorithms and use-cases can be quite confusing and give unnecessary overhead.

-`SimpleEncryptor` does exactly what it says on the tin — simply encrypts a string (symmetrically/asymmetrically, dependin on dynamic/static IV you provide) and returns it in URL-safe format you can use in your links if needed.
+`SimpleEncryptor` does exactly what it says on the tin — simply encrypts a string and returns it in URL-safe format you can use in your links if needed.

 ## Installation